0atman/trebetherick.net/content/farms.md

 - [Lower Trebetherick Farm](/lowertrebetherickfarm) , disappeared before 1950.
 (It may be that Lower Trebetherick Farm and Lower Farm are one and the same.
 Please message me if you know).

 ---
-## A Short Summary of Farming in Trebetherick in the 19th Centuary
+## A Short Summary of Farming in Trebetherick Before 1900
 ## Trebetherick Farm Animals - Oxen - Sheep Replaced by Cattle - 1800-1900 - Wadebridge Cattle Market

 -  1800 Oxen were strong and often used for ploughing and other farm work.
 When on the road they always had a horse in front to lead them.
 By the 1880s oxen had mostly been replaced by horses which were more easily managed.
 Now while digging in The Haven garden I still find old discarded horse and oxen shoes.